nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

      Use case resumes at step 1.

 * 1b.
-The given serial number is not an integer.

-    * 1b1.
-Warenager shows an error message.

-      Use case resumes at step 1.

-* 1c.
 The given command is invalid (wrong find command).

     * 1b1.
 Warenager shows an error message.